syavorsky/comment-parser/README.md

       tag: "another-tag",
       type: "",
       name: "",
+      line: 18,
       description: ""
    }],
   description: "Singleline or multiline description text.
 Line breaks are preserved."
 }]
 ```

+By default dotted names like `name.subname.subsubname` will be expanded into nested sections, this can be prevented by passing `opts.dotted_names = false`.

 Invalid comment blocks are skipped.
 Comments starting with `/*` and `/***` are considered not valid.